 Cheyne talks about what hospice care meant for his dad and family.

-In her last 12 months of life, she was on continuous home oxygen and was able to mobilise only from room to room.
+Colin, 78 years old was diagnosed with end stage lung disease.
+In his last 12 months of life, he was on continuous home oxygen and was able to mobilise only from room to room.

-Ann died in a 4-bed room on a busy general medical ward.
+Colin died in a 4-bed room on a busy general medical ward.